Muskegon Public Schools

 Muskegon Public Schools (also known as City of Muskegon Public Schools) is a public school district in Muskegon County, Michigan.
-It serves Muskegon and small parts of Norton Shores and Muskegon Township.
+It serves most of the city of Muskegon and small parts of Norton Shores and Muskegon Township.

 History

 The first school in Muskegon was built in 1849 and had two classrooms.
 The city grew rapidly in the 1880s due to lumbering in the region.
 In 1883, there were five brick school buildings, four wooden school buildings, 47 teachers and 2,656 students in the district.
 Four years later, there were 80 teachers and 4,056 students.
 By 1937, there were 17 schools and more than 10,000 students.

 Muskegon High School graduated its first consecutive class in 1875.
 The high school operated within the following buildings: